wwesl/wwesl/README.md

 # Hello, My Name Is Weslei
+I was born in February 3rd 2007, in the city of Brusque, SC in Brazil.

 ### 🪸 About Me

 - 🎓 Computer Science student
-- 🌊 I love ocean related things
-- 💻 Roblox game developer, beginner C# programmer
+- 💻 I am a Roblox game developer, and recently begun C# programmer
   - 🌙 5th year of LuaU
 - 🖌️🎥 2D artist & beginner animator
  - 🎨 7th year of digital art